This Insider info comes from our Full-Time MBA Admissions Team.

 Texas McCombs does offer some recruiting scholarships, including cash awards and out-of-state tuition waivers.
 All applicants are automatically considered for recruiting scholarships during the admissions review process.
 Recruiting scholarships are offered to domestic and international candidates who demonstrate a superior record of academic merit and professional accomplishments.

-Texas McCombs designates the first round Application Deadline as the priority deadline for scholarships and fellowships.
+Texas McCombs designates the first and second round application deadlines as the priority deadlines for scholarships and fellowships.

 The MBA Program’s scholarship funding varies from year to year, thus the percentage of students who receive scholarships will also vary from year to year.
 This past admissions cycle, 62% of admitted Texas McCombs MBA students received scholarship offers, and those who accepted merit-based recruiting scholarships received awards ranging from $5,000 to full tuition.

 For International candidates, 66% of admitted students received scholarship offers.

 In tandem with our recruiting scholarships, McCombs partners with Bay Area for McCombs, Consortium for Graduate Study in Management, Forté Foundation, and Reaching Out MBA to allocate selective scholarship and Fellowship designations to top admitted candidates.